open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 A lot of Vagrant commands require us to specify a target machine.
 We can also run those commands from a directory with the target machine’s Vagrant File.
 Otherwise, you may encounter an error like "A Vagrant environment or target machine is required."
 Please go to the directory that contains our Vagrant file:

 - Windows users should: `cd C:\Users\YOUR_USERNAME\Desktop\OLE\planet`
-- MacOS or Linux  users should: `cd` into the location where they ran `git clone` to copy the `planet` repository back in Step 1 - Planet Installation
+- macOS or Linux  users should: `cd` into the location where they ran `git clone` to copy the `planet` repository back in Step 1 - Planet Installation

 ## Global Status